Databases-Group-6/Final-Project/README.md

 Entity Relationship Diagram\
 ![alt text](https://imgur.com/uRxsB05.png)

-Query Optimization\
+Query Optimization and EXPLAIN Statement Discussion\
 Optimization is a key aspect of queries and scripts as its usually not possible to the resourcces needed to make a script run as quickly as possible.
 It is also important to ensure overoptimzation does not occur as this can be unneccessary and result in excessive usage of resources.
+The EXPLAIN statement is a good tool that can be used to optimize SQL statements and scripts.
+With the help of EXPLAIN, you can see where you should add indexes to tables so that the statement executes faster by using indexes to find rows.
+You can also use EXPLAIN to check whether the optimizer joins the tables in an optimal order